 Taxation and Accounting

 The New Zealand Institute of Chartered Accountants (NZICA) and Certified Practising Accountants (CPA) Australia recognise the importance of studies in taxation, with courses containing taxation content included in their ‘core’ and ‘accounting and/or business related’ academic requirements.
 Studying taxation will equip you with the skills and knowledge to become a taxation specialist within the accounting profession, a commercial professional or a chartered accountant.
+Not only will a BCom majoring in Taxation and Accounting serve as a pathway to membership of NZICA and CPA Australia, but also potentially to other professional accounting bodies internationally.

 Students with very good Year 13 results in accounting may be offered direct entry to 200-level Accounting courses at the discretion of the Head of Department.